orangemug/coffeescript_console/README.md

  * Syntax highlighting (via [CodeMirror](http://codemirror.net))

+## Install

+Download the latest version [here](https://github.com/orangemug/coffeescript_console/downloads) (It's the `*.crx` files you're after).

+Or just install it as an unpacked extension, the details to do that are [here](http://code.google.com/chrome/extensions/getstarted.html)

 ## To build
 To build just run the following from the base directory, which will create you the `.crx` extension to install into chrome

     ./build.sh

-## Install

-Either install the `.crx` from the build described above by simply dragging it into chrome, or just install it as an unpacked extension.
-The details to do that are [here](http://code.google.com/chrome/extensions/getstarted.html)

 ## Future features